About the Community Involvement Committee

 Together, the committee makes recommendations directly to the Office of Community Involvement, County departments and the Board of County Commissioners about opportunities for community engagement and removing barriers to civic participation.

 CIC members are appointed by the Board of County Commissioners.
 The CIC meets every other month on the third Tuesday from 6-8pm.
-Due to the COVID-19 pandemic, we are currently holding all CIC meetings virtually.
+Due to the COVID-19 pandemic, we are currently holding most CIC meetings virtually.

-You can find fiscal year 2023’s CIC recommendation letters linked below:
+You can find fiscal year 2024’s CIC recommendation letters linked below:

-2023 CIC Youth Engagement Recommendations (331.06 KB)
+2024 CIC Budget Engagement Recommendations (380.3 KB)

-You can view CIC recommendations and board briefings from prior years on our website
+You can view CIC recommendations and board briefings from prior years on our website.

 You can learn more about the application and preview the questions on the Frequently Asked Questions page.